 When I think that I had a blog for six months before putting in a privacy statement and disclosures, I could kick myself.
 These days people will sue over anything and everything.
 When something bad happens, they look for someone to blame.
 When someone’s identity is stolen, people will blame companies with access to their credit card information.
 If a product injures someone, people will look to blame the manufacture, the company that sold it, and the one who recommended or endorsed it.
 Liabilities are everywhere and the blogging world is no exception to it.

 Even seemingly harmless posts, like where I shared about my son’s speech delay, need a disclosure that I’m not a medical doctor and that my advice in my post shouldn’t replace medical advice or treatment from a medical professional.
 I swear you’ve got to put a lot of disclosures in your blog and on your posts.
 If you’ve received a free product to review, you need to disclose it.
-The same goes for any links with which you may earn a commission.
+The same goes for any links for which you may earn a commission.

-You Blog Is a Work in Progress
+Your Blog Is a Work in Progress

 In case I didn’t mention it, I’m super excited for you.
 Blogging is hard work, but it’s also a very fun, rewarding job.
 Like any career, it takes a while to learn the ropes and it’s a never-ending journey.
 So don’t be hard on yourself if you have been making any of these mistakes.
 I’ve made every single one them, which is why I decided to share this with you today.